-For Poland’s episode on the famous things across the globe, we asked our friend and blogger Duarte Magalhães (who lives and works in Poland) to explain “What is Poland famous for?
+For Poland’s episode on famous things across the globe, we asked our friend and blogger Duarte Magalhães (who lives and works in Poland) to explain, “What is Poland famous for?
 This is his very interesting response!

 Because if outsiders have brought destruction and misery in spades to the Land on the Vistula, they have also contributed immensely to the country’s richness in traditions and heritage, worthy of one of the largest nations in Europe.

 Poland is the native land of John Paul II.
-It is here that drinking is (also) a religion, and that infamous town rose to prominence for the most ignominious of reasons.
+It is here that drinking is (also) a religion and that an infamous town rose to prominence for the most ignominious of reasons.
 You know all that, but for what else is this state of 38.5M people famous for?

-Naturally, a staggering amount of holy places follows suit, with the Jasna Góra Monastery, in Częstochowa, home to the Black Madonna painting – a shrine to the Virgin Mary – standing out as a place of pilgrimage though the country is also well known for the tallest statue of Jesus Christ in the world, the 33-meters high Pomnik Chrystusa Króla (Christ the King), situated in Świebodzin.
+Naturally, a staggering amount of holy places follow suit, with the Jasna Góra Monastery in Częstochowa, home to the Black Madonna painting – a shrine to the Virgin Mary – standing out as a place of pilgrimage.
+However, the country is also well-known for the world’s tallest statue of Jesus Christ, the 33-meters high Pomnik Chrystusa Króla (Christ the King), situated in Świebodzin.

-Legends abound regarding the origin of pierogies and how it ended up as a staple of most cuisines in this part of Europe.
-Yet, no questions remain that the popular semi-circular dumplings are Poland’s most recognized dish and their preparation a favorite family pastime dating back hundreds of years.
+What is Poland famous for food?
+Legends abound regarding the origin of pierogies and how they became a staple of most cuisines in this part of Europe.
+Yet, no questions remain that the famous semi-circular dumplings are Poland’s most recognized dish and their preparation a favorite family pastime dating back hundreds of years.

 Stuffed with savory or sweet fillings, these pieces of dough (a simple mixture of flour and warm water) are boiled in salty water (though pan-fried and baked versions are also found) and topped with fried onion or sour cream.
 They are served as a starter, main dish, or dessert in every kind of celebration.